4 DAYS IN SEPTEMBER

 I’m not a WW2 expert, and this is just my own take on events of the campaign that I’ve read about.
 I’m always happy for corrections or new information.
 For us it was important to develop a game that played well inspired by the history as much as trying to create a simulation which is in reality almost impossible to do.
 Where I have given ratings for the various formations these are based on game parameters to make the scenario work and are not meant to be taken as a comment on individuals or specific formations.

 I’ve researched the various forces as best I can.
 This is massively time consuming and although there is a lot of information available out there sometimes I’ve made the best guess I can and have tweaked forces, particularly the Germans where I thought necessary to make the game run better.
 I’d recommend for gamers to use the forces the have available rather than stress about getting exactly the right models.
 In the real battle commanders on the ground used what they had.
+Feel free to alter things around the models you have available, or use models to stand in for others as required, as this is well within the spirit of the campaign.

-These rules are not overall that complex and you after playing a couple games you get the hang of them.
+These rules are not overall that complex and after playing a couple games you get the hang of them.
 Once you do they play like no other for me in this period and handle things like troop quality, and being able to respond (or not) to the enemy extremely well.
 Typical games in this campaign could be resolved within a couple of hours playing time, and means you can actually get the scenario played in an evening, and they give as far as I can see plausible historical results.

 I used the period British O/S 1943 1/100,000 NW Europe maps available from the WW2 Topographic Maps Series at McMaster University in Canada - you can access this online here Maps are supplied under the Creative Commons Attribution: non-commercial 2.5 CA Licence